SANGUR, PUNJAB

 Agricultural labourers from Rajasthan travel to Dharamshala in Himachal Pradesh in April-May every year to play the ravanahatha, a popular centuries-old folk instrument, and earn a seasonal income

 The Adivasis of the Niyamgiri hills of Odisha won a victory in 2013 against mining, but the threats to their ancestral land remain.
-Rajkishor Sunani, poet-activist, sang about at the recent Niyamgiri festival
+Rajkishor Sunani, poet-activist, sang about this at the recent Niyamgiri festival

 Young women on the outskirts of Bengaluru excel at a Kannada drum-and-dance form long thought to be a skill for burly men.
 In the video here, watch the group perform with extraordinary energy and rhythm